albumprinter/software-engineer-js-test/README.md

 ##### Scenario 1.

 * The user can select a photo file from his/her device and import it into the application
-* The user can position and scale this photo on a canvas (note: photo must always cover the entire canvas without any spaces on the sides)
+* The user can position and scale this photo on a canvas (note: photo must always cover full canvas size)
 * Hit a submit button which will generate the print description as described [below](https://github.com/albumprinter/software-engineer-js-test/tree/photo-editor#print-description)
  These instructions should be stored locally as a JSON file.